awslabs/amazon-documentdb-tools/operations/document-compression-updater/README.md

 The application can be restarted if it crashes and it will pick up from last successful _round_ based on data in **<< collection >>__tracker_col**.

-The update statements use field **temp_field_for_compressor** (controlled by argument --update-field), for triggering compression on existing records.
+The update statements use field **6nh63** (controlled by argument --update-field), for triggering compression on existing records.

+The application uses **_id** field for tracking and updating existing documents.
+If you are using a custom value _id, the value should be sort-able.

 ## Requirements
-Python 3.6 or later, pymongo
+Python 3.7 or later, pymongo

 ## Installation
 Clone the repository and go to the application folder: